facelessuser/backrefs/docs/src/markdown/index.md

 `Script`                                    | `sc`
 `Script_Extensions`\ (Python\ 3+)           | `scx`
 `Sentence_Break`                            | `sb`
+`Vertical_Orientation`\ (Python\ 3.7+)      | `vt`
 `Word_Break`                                | `wb`

 !!! note
     The Binary property is not actually a property, but a group of different properties with binary characteristics.
+The available binary properties may differ from Unicode version to Unicode version.

 Exhaustive documentation on all these properties and their values is not currently provided.
 In general, we'll cover the syntax rules, and [special exceptions](#special-syntax-exceptions) to those rules for specific properties.
 Though we will outline all the values for General Category, we will not outline all of the valid values for the other properties.
 You can look at [Perl's Unicode property documentation][perl-uniprops] to get an idea of what values are appropriate for a given property, but keep in mind, syntax may vary from Perl's syntax.